AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

   .map(user => ({[user.id]: user.name}))
   .reduce((offlineUsers, user) => Object.assign(offlineUsers, user), {});
 ```

+Note that this is just one option; you could also use `Object.fromEntries`, although that version is slightly less readable.

 I blame this on the fact that the code prioritizes brevity over clarity.
 It tries to be clever, and in doing so, it introduces a mistake.
 Clever code isn't clever if it doesn't work.